bmagana5/senior_project/README.md

 git checkout -b new_branch                  --  this creates a new_branch and switches to it git switch -c new_branch                    --  this does the same thing (can also use --create flag)

+CHECK OUT SPATIALCHAT ->    find out how they work. maybe this is something to consider with k-means clustering algorithm.